 Recent opportunities have included a year in:

 - McGill University, Canada.

 Professional Work Experience

-Professional Work Experience (PWE) is incorporated in the ME Chemical and Bioprocess Engineering programme.
-Six to eight month internships (the majority of which are paid), may include the following companies: Abbvie, APC, BMS, Irish Cement, Lilly, MSD.
+Professional Work Experience (PWE) is incorporated in the ME Chemical & Bioprocess Engineering programme.
+Six-to eight-month internships (the majority of which are paid) may include the following companies: Abbvie, APC, BMS, Irish Cement, Lilly, MSD, PM Group.